• Skip to primary navigation

 • Facebook

 Oh, the joy of cooking.
 Cooking makes you feel happy, productive, and even creative.
-It is one way we provide for and nourish our families, and it is often something we do solely for the pure sake of enjoyment.
+It is one way we provide for and nourish our families, and it is often something we do solely for enjoyment.

-When you are cooking Chinese food, the utensils you use may be different than you would use in other types of cuisine.
-Here we examine various Chinese cooking tools and how they are best used when cooking.
+When cooking Chinese food, the utensils you use may differ from those used in other types of cuisine.
+Here, we examine various Chinese cooking tools and how they are best used.
 Enjoy!

 Bamboo chopsticks

-Chopsticks are sticks of equal length that are used as eating utensils for Asian cuisine.
-Used for cooking since 1500 B.C., they came to be used as an eating utensils around 400 A.D.
-As a cost-saving technique, food was chopped into smaller pieces that would use less fuel to cook, and chopsticks had the perfect ability to pick up the smaller food items.
-Bamboo chopsticks are a good item because, as a renewable resource, they are better for the environment.
-Also, bamboo does not breed bacteria, so chopsticks can be used for a longer period of time than traditional wood chopsticks.
+Chopsticks are sticks of equal length used as eating utensils for Asian cuisine.
+Used for cooking since 1500 B.C., they came to be used as eating utensils around 400 A.D.
+As a cost-saving technique, food was chopped into smaller pieces that would use less fuel to cook, and chopsticks could pick up the smaller food items.
+Bamboo chopsticks are an excellent item because, as a renewable resource, they are better for the environment.
+Also, bamboo does not breed bacteria, so chopsticks can be used for a more extended period than traditional wood chopsticks.

 Bamboo cooking utensils

-Bamboo is a natural, durable, but lightweight material used for cooking utensils.
+Bamboo is a natural, durable, lightweight material used for cooking utensils.
 Bamboo is heat resistant, water resistant, and stain resistant.
-Because it is moisture free and does not absorb water, it is less likely to harbor bacteria or fungus.
+Because it is moisture-free and does not absorb water, it is less likely to harbor bacteria or fungi.
 Additionally, bamboo does not cause scratches to cooking surfaces.
-They are ideal for stirring and mixing, and they do not absorb flavors so they can be used over and over without altering the taste of any dish.
+They are ideal for stirring and mixing, and they do not absorb flavors so they can be used repeatedly without altering the taste of any dish.

 Bamboo or plastic rice paddle

-A rice paddle is a tool used to get rice out of a rice cooker without fear of scratching the surface of the bowl.
-A rice paddle is a great tool because the rice does not stick to it the way it does a traditional kitchen spoon.
+A rice paddle is a tool used to get rice out of a rice cooker without fear of scratching the bowl's surface.
+A rice paddle is a great tool because the rice does not stick to it like a traditional kitchen spoon.
 A bamboo rice paddle is heat resistant, lightweight, and does not scratch cooking surfaces, so it is an indispensable tool for the kitchen.

 Bamboo skewers

-A bamboo skewer is a thin stick of bamboo that has a sharpened or pointy tip on one end, allowing meat, fruit, or vegetables to be pierced and easily positioned onto the skewer.
+A bamboo skewer is a thin stick with a sharpened or pointy tip on one end, allowing meat, fruit, or vegetables pierced and easily positioned onto the skewer.
 Skewers are used for grilling food items and are necessary for holding the items together, such as when grilling kebobs.
-It also makes serving food easier since the skewer can be picked up easily and provide fruit, vegetable, and protein all at once.
+It also makes serving food easier since the skewer can be picked up easily and provides fruit, vegetables, and protein.

 Bamboo steamer